peteroupc/peteroupc.github.io/randomfunc.md

 >            RNDINTRANGE(1,6) + RNDINTRANGE(1,6)
 >
 > 2. Choosing an independent uniform random point, from a complex shape (in any number of dimensions) is equivalent to doing such sampling from a mixture of simpler shapes that make up the complex shape (here, the `weights` list holds the n-dimensional "volume" of each simpler shape).
 For example, a simple closed 2D polygon can be [**_triangulated_**](https://en.wikipedia.org/wiki/Polygon_triangulation), or decomposed into [**triangles**](#Random_Points_Inside_a_Simplex), and a mixture of those triangles can be sampled.<sup>[**(25)**](#Note25)</sup>
-> 3. Take a set of nonoverlapping integer ranges.
+> 3. Take a set of nonoverlapping integer ranges (for example, [0, 5], [7, 8], [20, 25]).
 To choose an independent uniform random integer from those ranges:
 >     - Create a list (`weights`) of weights for each range.
 Each range is given a weight of `(mx - mn) + 1`, where `mn` is that range's minimum and `mx` is its maximum.
 >     - Choose an index using `WeightedChoice(weights)`, then generate `RNDINTRANGE(mn, mx)`, where `mn` is the corresponding range's minimum and `mx` is its maximum.
+>
+>     This method can be adapted for rational numbers with a common denominator by treating the integers involved as the numerators for such numbers.
+For example, [0/100, 5/100], [7/100, 8/100], [20/100, 25/100], where the numerators are the same as in the previous example.
 > 4. In the pseudocode `index = WeightedChoice([80, 20]); list = [[0, 5], [5, 10]]; number = RNDINTEXCRANGE(list[index][0], list[index][1])`, a random integer in [0, 5) is chosen at an 80% chance, and a random integer in [5, 10) at a 20% chance.
 > 5. A **hyperexponential distribution** is a mixture of [**exponential distributions**](#Exponential_Distribution), each one with a separate weight and separate rate parameter.
 The following is an example involving three different exponential distributions: `index = WeightedChoice([6, 3, 1]); rates = [[3, 10], [5, 10], [1, 100]]; number = ExpoRatio(100000, rates[i][0], rates[i][1])`.